Infinite (band): 2013–2014: New Challenge, first world tour and Season 2

 On March 21, the group released their fourth mini album New Challenge.
 The lead single was titled "Man in Love", which took seven trophies on music shows during its promotion period.

 The group released their first Japanese debut album, Koi ni Ochiru Toki, on June 6.
 It took the #1 place on the Oricon's albums chart for the week of June 3 to 9 with 69,647 copies sold.

 The group then released their second single, "Destiny", on July 16.
 The group first performed "Destiny" at the 2013 Mnet 20's Choice Awards on July 18 and began promotional performances on MBC's July 20 episode of Show!
 Music Core and various music programs.

-Infinite began their first world tour named One Great Step on August 9 in Seoul.
-The tour also included 22 shows in Asia, North America, Europe and Dubai.
+On August 9, Infinite began their first world tour named One Great Step in Seoul's Olympic Gymnastics Arena.
+The tour included shows in over 20 cities and 10 countries across Asia, North America, and Europe to audiences totalling over 250,000.

 On January 16, 2014 Mnet released a preview for the group's new reality show, This is INFINITE.
 The show aired on February 6.

-Their first world tour encore One Great Step Returns was held in Seoul's Olympic Gymnastics Arena on February 28 and March 1.
+On February 28 and March 1, Infinite returned to the Seoul Olympic Gymnastics Arena for One Great Step Returns, their first world tour encore.

 On April 10, 2014, Infinite released their instrumental album The Origin.
 Prior to this release, Infinite released the instrumental music video for their song "BTD (Before the Dawn)", which featured never-before-seen footage from the original "BTD" music video.

 On May 12, Woollim Entertainment confirmed in an interview with Newsen that Infinite's second studio album, Season 2, would be released on May 21.
 Prior to the release of the album, Infinite held a showcase in South Korea, Japan and Taiwan, titled 1.2.3.
 The group held the first showcase in Japan on May 19 and Taiwan on May 20 before performing in South Korea on May 21.
 On May 21, their second studio album with title Last Romeo was released.
 Following the album release, Infinite held a showcase at the Jamsil Student Gymnasium in Seoul.
 A repackaged edition for Season 2 titled Be Back was released on July 22.

 Infinite held their second summer concert 2014 Infinite Concert: That Summer 2 in Seoul's Blue Square Samsung Card Hall with the expected total audience of 15.000 fans.
 It consisted of 7 shows starting from August 7–10, 2014 and August 14–16, 2014 respectively.

-On September 11, the group had their first Billboard No. 1, with their single "Last Romeo" topping the Billboard Twitter Emerging Artists chart, becoming the first Korean act to do so, and also hitting No. 33 on Billboard Twitter Top Tracks.
+On September 11, the group had their first Billboard No. 1, with their single "Last Romeo" topping the Billboard Twitter Emerging Artists chart, becoming the first Korean act to do so.
+"Last Romeo" also hit No. 33 on Billboard Twitter Top Tracks.

 On December 18, Infinite released the music video their new Japanese single, "Dilemma", composed by renowned Japanese musician and guitarist Tomoyasu Hotei.
 The single was subsequently released on December 24 and used as the centerpiece of their upcoming Dilemma Tour in Japan in early 2015.